SummerHaven Dynamic Commodity Indexsm (“SDCI”)

 SDCI – INDEX PHILOSOPHY

 The SummerHaven Dynamic Commodity Index (“SDCI”) was developed by SummerHaven Index Management to provide an active commodity index benchmark for investors.
-The SDCI is based on the notion that commodities with low inventories will tend to outperform commodities with high inventories, and that priced-based measures, such as futures basis and price momentum, can be used to help assess the current state of commodity inventories1.
+The SDCI is based on the notion that commodities with low inventories will tend to outperform commodities with high inventories, and that priced-based measures, such as futures basis, can be used to help assess the current state of commodity inventories1.

 SDCI – INDEX CONSTRUCTION

 The SDCI selects 14 commodity contracts with equal weighting from a universe of 27 eligible commodities each month through three steps:

 STEP 1: Commodity Selection – Backwardation